 Is it about them?
-A surefire way to turn off a prospect is to deliver a canned pitch that solves some else’s problem and not theirs.
+A surefire way to turn off a prospect is to deliver a canned pitch that solves someone else’s problem and not theirs.

 Is it interactive?
 Another deal killer is to dim the lights and run through a slide deck.
 Just Google death by Powerpoint.

 Are the communication themes balanced to appeal to all personality types?
 This is an easy take-away from our personality-based SST- Successful Selling to Type training.

 Stories?
 Facts don’t persuade.
 Stories do.

 If Chuck Barris were alive today, he would likely bang the gong on investing in sales speech analysis software prior to determining the verbal behaviors (the independent variable) that advance the sale (dependent variable).
 Without that knowledge, you could be measuring the wrong things and coaching the wrong behaviors.

 1 Rackham found the better negotiators spent more time understanding the other party by questioning and summarizing.

 2 Dimension one is the organizational structure.
 Two relates to lines of business.
 And the third dimension is learning about competitive landscape and strategy.